Recognition of education – general information

-- The Ministry of Defence and Armed Forces – decides on the recognition of foreign higher education related to military education.
+- The Ministry of Defence and Armed Forces of the CR – decides on the recognition of foreign higher education related to military education.

-- The Ministry of the Interior – decides on the recognition of foreign higher education related to security service.
+- The Ministry of the Interior of the CR – decides on the recognition of foreign higher education related to security service.

 The process of foreign higher education and qualifications recognition at Masaryk University

-The application can be submitted to Masaryk University in cases where the recognition relates to a field of study that has a similar content as some of the degree programmes accredited at Masaryk University (Programmes catalogue and Fields of study catalogue).
+The application can be submitted to Masaryk University in cases where the recognition relates to a degree programme that has a similar content as some of the degree programmes accredited at Masaryk University (Programmes catalogue and Fields of study catalogue).

-If no similar accredited field of study is available at MU, the applicant needs to look up a relevant field of study at another public higher education institution in the Czech Republic (please see the Authorities assessing foreign higher education and qualifications section).
+If no similar accredited degree programme is available at Masaryk University, the applicant needs to look up a relevant degree programme at another public higher education institution in the Czech Republic (please see the Authorities assessing foreign higher education and qualifications section).

 The fee must be paid simultaneously with the submission of the relevant application (see Application Submission).
 Information on fee payment in the form of an order number (ID) must be included in the application itself.